 Full Spectrum CBD Oil

-Full spectrum CBD oil contains all of the cannabinoids, terpenes, and flavonoids found in hemp plants in addition to 0.3% or less THC.
-This is to encourage the entourage effect – a synergistic occurrence in which all of the compounds from hemp work together to create a heightened consumer experience.
+Full spectrum CBD oil contains all the cannabinoids, terpenes, and flavonoids found in hemp plants in addition to 0.3% or less THC.
+This is to encourage the entourage effect – a synergistic occurrence in which all the compounds from hemp work together to create a heightened consumer experience.

 The entourage effect is not a “high.”
 Rather, it’s an exceedingly soothing, calming experience.
 It truly utilizes all of the hemp plant’s therapeutic properties to relieve worries, body aches, and tension.
 You do not need THC to produce the entourage effect, but its presence yields the most relaxing effects.

 Broad Spectrum CBD

 For those who avoid THC altogether but want to experience an entourage effect, broad spectrum CBD products are the answer.
 Broad spectrum CBD oil has had all of the THC removed, while the other cannabinoids, terpenes, and flavonoids remain.
 It also provides pleasant, soothing effects.

 Isolate CBD has had all other compounds besides CBD removed.
 It’s the best way to experience the effects of pure CBD without the presence of other compounds.
 Since isolate is only CBD, it doesn’t produce an entourage effect.
 However, it is still incredibly relaxing and therapeutic.

 Then, there’s one more step to creating high-quality CBD oil.
 It’s generally made by combining one of the above three types of CBD oil with some type of carrier oil to balance the potency (amount of CBD per batch/bottle).
 We use organic hemp seed oil to make our CBD oil because of its health benefits.